ThematoSoup/Sticky-Header/README.txt

 Sticky Header by ThematoSoup has just few options, which you can find in your Theme Customizer.
 This makes it *incredibly easy to configure and use*.

-* Menu
-You need to select at least one menu from the dropdown list.
-The menu in Sticky Header *shows only first level items*.
-No submenu items are shown at this time.
+* **Menu** - You need to create at least one navigation menu before you can add it to Sticky Header.
+The menu in Sticky Header **shows only first level items**, so no submenu items will be shown.
-* Logo
-You can upload your sticky header logo by clicking on "Upload new" > "Select a file".
-Ideally, this *logo should be 30px* tall or it will be resized.
+* **Logo** - You can upload your sticky header logo by clicking on "Upload new" > "Select a file".
+Ideally, this **logo should be 30px** tall or it will be resized.
 If a logo image is not uploaded, site title will be used.
-* Background color
-You can choose your custom sticky header background color.
+* **Background color** - You can choose your custom sticky header background color.
-* Text color
-Choose your sticky header text color so it provides enough contrast with regards to the background color.
+* **Text color** - Choose your sticky header text color so it provides enough contrast with regards to the background color.
-* Make visible when scrolled to
-This is the distance from the top of the page at which sticky header will show, in pixels.
+* **Make visible when scrolled to** - This is the distance from the top of the page at which sticky header will show, in pixels.
-* Hide if screen is narrower than
-Sticky header will not be shown on screens narrower than this value, in pixels.
+* **Hide if screen is narrower than** - Sticky header will not be shown on screens narrower than this value, in pixels.
 When people use mobile devices, they're used to vertical scrolling so it's not necessary to have sticky headers.

 == Installation ==